 - the causality of the incapacity for work or death with certain circumstances,

-- the inability to an independent existence,
+- the incapability to independent existence,

-- the suitability of vocational retraining.
+- the suitability of vocational retraining of the insured person.

-The person incapable of work is a person who has lost, completely or partly, their earning capacity due to a disturbance of body fitness, and for whom retraining does not promise the restoration of his or her earning capacity.
+The person incapable of work is a person who has lost, completely or partly, his/her earning capacity due to a disturbance of body fitness, and for whom retraining does not promise the restoration of earning capacity.

-- ZUS medical commission decision.
+- the decision of ZUS medical board.